 - Towel: if you’re going to follow my “get down and dirty” tip below, it’s a good idea to pack along a small towel to protect your clothes from getting wet and dirty or, at the very least, protect your camera from ground dirt and dampness.

-- Rain cover: depending on the severity of the weather, you should consider packing along some kind of rain cover for your camera, be it a standard umbrella or an advanced rain cover like the thinkTANK Hydrophobia 70-200.
+- Rain cover: depending on the severity of the weather, you should consider packing along some kind of rain cover for your camera, be it a regular umbrella or something like the thinkTANK Emergency Rain Cover.

 - Polarizing filter: if you own a DSLR, this is one of the most useful filters you can have.
 In relation to autumn photography, a polarizing filter can help accentuate all the vibrant fall colours.
 Check out Digital Photography School’s article – How to Use and Buy Polarizing Filters – to learn more and to discover an alternative option for those who own a point-and-shoot camera.